pentagramswheel/libra/README.md

 ## How to Install
 After pulling this project, you can import it using the <medium><a href='https://www.jetbrains.com/help/idea/gradle.html'>JetBrains' official IntelliJ Gradle documentation</a></medium>.
 All dependencies will be imported upon starting up the project with Gradle (often included with IntelliJ).
-If another IDE is being used, Gradle must be installed to import the project dependencies.
+If another IDE or medium is being used, Gradle must be installed to import the project dependencies.

+To fully configure the bot, the credentials listed in `ConfigExample.java` must be filled out in its entirety.
+Afterwards, the file must be renamed to `Config.java` for integration.

-To start the bot from the console, run the following:
+The main module to run is `Main.java` but to start the bot from the console, run the following:
 ```
 javac *
 java src/main/java/bot/Main.java